harmony-one/h/progress/alaina-furstenberg.md

 2024-03-08 Sat: Thread on the teams progress.
 Completion of Popsicle Finance and Mellow Protocol in /w.

 2024-03-07 Fri: Community update section plus tweet.
 Continuation in /w, filling out the auto-rebalancing and completing research for Arakis, Gamma, DefiEdge, and Unipilot.
+Promotion of [UniFAI](https://x.com/harmonyprotocol/status/1898050971416379721) on X

 2024-03-06 Thu: Continuation of research for /w, generally checking Sonic compatibility within different DeFi products and tracking peak TVL.
 Creation of graphics in Whisk to [promote](https://x.com/harmonyprotocol/status/1897755080390328366) the FlappyH1 referral program.
 Video generations in Sora to pair with upcoming threads.